 - Fachhochschule Nordwestschweiz (University of Applied Sciences of Northwestern Switzerland)

 - Fachhochschule Ostschweiz (University of Applied Sciences East Switzerland)

 - Berner Fachhochschule (Bern University of Applied Sciences)

 - Zürcher Fachhochschule (Zurich University of Applied Sciences)

 - Kalaidos Fachhochschule (University of Applied Sciences Kalaydos).

 Admission and tuition fees

 Medical universities of the country for foreign students set very small quotas and extremely strict entrance requirements, but even this does not stop a large flow of entrants from around the world.
 The competition here is unusually high, that's why only the best of the best come.

 Applicants must pass a foreign language examination (written and spoken part, grammar and other key language skills are checked), the result should include at least 60% of correct answers.
 Other requirements for applicants may vary significantly depending on the institution chosen, so it is better to clarify them directly from the admissions office.

-Tuition for foreign, including Russian citizens, is about 750 francs per semester: after paying for this period, the student can attend absolutely any lectures, classes and seminars, regardless of which faculty was chosen, even Classes in related specialties.
+Tuition fees is about 750 francs per semester: after paying for this period, the student can attend absolutely any lectures, classes and seminars, regardless of which faculty was chosen, even Classes in related specialties.
 Please note that living in any city in Switzerland is quite expensive (accommodation, food, utilities, transportation and other city expenses); And even a short stay in the country will require compulsory insurance.
 After enrollment, each student receives an annual study visa, which is renewed annually.